← Back to ResourcesBreed Guides

 Yes, with caveats.

 Hotel and Calgary-area weekend trips (Banff, Canmore, Lake Louise): Dachshunds adapt well.
-Pack their bed, food, ramps for hotel furniture.
+Pack their bed, food, and ramps for hotel furniture.

 Frequently Asked Questions